-The College reserves the right to make changes in tuition and other fees as deemed necessary.
+The College reserves the right to change tuition and other fees as deemed necessary.
 Incremental tuition increases are generally made at the beginning of the fall semester if applicable.
+Tuition & Fees information current at date of document publication.
+Updated information available on the College website at www.riverside.edu.
 A \$30.00 charge will be assessed for returned checks.